Resources

 Management

-• Increased internal problems threaten the organization’s ability to scale.
-For example:
+- Increased internal problems threaten the organization’s ability to scale.
+For example: outdated corporate cultures, “Look the other way” deals on non-negotiable values for certain “special” employees, and bureaucracy sets in

 System/Processes